blitz/x86.lol/_drafts/intel-tdx.md

 TDX handles interrupts using _asynchronous_ exits.
-In this case, the `SEAMCALL` from the hypervisor returns indicating that a host interrupt (or similar) occured.
+In this case, the `SEAMCALL` from the hypervisor returns indicating that a host interrupt (or similar) occurred.
 After the hypervisor has finished handling the interrupt, it continues guest execution using `SEAMCALL`.

 When handling asynchronous events, the hypervisor does not get a